ton-spec/TIMETABLE-LESSONS-ANNOUNCER/README.md

 # TIMETABLE-LESSONS-ANNOUNCER
-This program announces all the current class lessons with the respective teachers  in charge after every  constant span of time set by the user
+# This program announces all the current class lessons with the respective teachers  in charge after every  constant span of time set by the user
+# Tonny Wanjala Mulati